uchicago-capp-camp-2023/lab-web/docs/s4-python/1-language-overview.md

 >
 > Computers store data within _bits_ of memory.
 Each bit can hold a value of 0 or 1.
 Therefore, we say that computers store numbers using a base-2, or _binary_, system because only two digits are available.
 By contrast, we write numbers in everyday life using a base-10 system in which 10 digits, 0 through 9, are used.
 >
 > Unfortunately, some numbers with decimals infinitely repeat when converted from base-10 to base-2.
 As a result, the computer has to truncate the number of digits to save memory, which leads to unexpected rounding errors.
-For example, try out the following expressions in IPython3:
+For example, try out the following expressions using IPython3:
 >
 > ```
 > In [14]: 0.1 + 0.2